On the structure of certain valued fields: Ax-Kochen-Ershov principle for finitely ramified valued fields

-We give some corollaries of Theorem \ref{fined_AKE_Rn}.
-At first, we improve the result in \cite{B2} on a decidability of henselian valued fields of finite absolute ramification indices in the case of perfect residue fields. \begin{corollary} Let $(K,\nu,\Gamma)$ be a henselian valued field of mixed characteristic having finite absolute ramification index and the perfect residue field.
-Let $R_n$ be the $n$-th residue ring of $(K,\nu)$ for each $n\ge 1$.
+We give several corollaries of Theorem \ref{fined_AKE_Rn}.
+First, we improve the result in \cite{B2} on a decidability of finitely ramified henselian valued fields in the case of perfect residue field. \begin{corollary} Let $(K,\nu,\Gamma)$ be a finitely ramified henselian valued field of mixed characteristic with a perfect residue field.
 Let $n_0>e_{\nu}(p)(1+e_{\nu}(e_{\nu}(p))$.
-Let $\Th(K,\nu)$ be the theory of $(K,\nu)$, $\Th(\Gamma)$ be the theory of $\Gamma$, and $\Th(R_n)$ be the theory of $R_n$.
-The following are equivalent : \begin{enumerate} \item $\Th(K,\nu)$ is decidable. \item $\Th(\Gamma)$ is decidable, and $\Th(R_n)$ is decidable for each $n\ge 1$. \item $\Th(\Gamma)$ is decidable, and $\Th(R_{n_0})$ is decidable. \end{enumerate} \end{corollary} \begin{proof} (1) $\Leftrightarrow$ (2) It was already given by Basarab in \cite{B2}.
+Let $\Th(K,\nu)$ be the theory of $(K,\nu)$, $\Th(\Gamma)$ the theory of $\Gamma$, and $\Th(R_{(n)})$ the theory of $R_{(n)}$.
+The following are equivalent: \begin{enumerate} \item $\Th(K,\nu)$ is decidable. \item $\Th(\Gamma)$ is decidable, and $\Th(R_{(n)})$ is decidable for each $n\ge 1$. \item $\Th(\Gamma)$ is decidable, and $\Th(R_{(n_0)})$ is decidable. \end{enumerate} Note that the lower bound of $n_0$ depends only on $e$ and $p$. \end{corollary} \begin{proof} (1) $\Leftrightarrow$ (2) This was already given by Basarab in \cite{B2}.

-(1) $\Leftrightarrow$ (3) Let $(K,\nu,\Gamma,k)$ be a henselian valued fields of mixed characteristic having a perfect residue field $k$.
-Let $p>0$ be the characteristic of $k$ and let $e(:=e_{\nu}(p))$ be the absolute ramification index of $(K,\nu)$.
-Suppose $e$ is finite.
-Consider the following theory $T_{p,e}$ consisting of the following statements, which can be expressed by the first order logic; \begin{itemize} \item $(K,\nu)$ is a henselian valued field of characteristic zero; \item $\Gamma$ is an abelian ordered group having the minimum positive element; \item $k$ is a perfect field of characteristic $p>0$; \item $(K,\nu)$ has the absolute ramification index $e$. \end{itemize} By Theorem \ref{fined_AKE_Rn}, the theory $T_{p,e}\cup \Th(\Gamma)\cup \Th(R_{n_0})$ is complete.
-Thus $\Th(K,\nu)$ is decidable if and only if $\Th(\Gamma)$ and $\Th(R_{n_0})$ are decidable. \end{proof}
+(1) $\Leftrightarrow$ (3) Let $e(:=e_{\nu}(p))$ be the ramification index of $(K,\nu)$.
+Consider the following theory $T_{p,e}$ consisting of the following statements, which can be expressed by the first order logic; \begin{itemize} \item $(K,\nu)$ is a henselian valued field of characteristic zero; \item $\Gamma$ is an abelian ordered group having the minimum positive element; \item $k$ is a perfect field of characteristic $p>0$; \item $(K,\nu)$ has the ramification index $e$. \end{itemize} By Theorem \ref{fined_AKE_Rn}, the theory $T_{p,e}\cup \Th(\Gamma)\cup \Th(R_{(n_0)})$ is complete.
+Thus $\Th(K,\nu)$ is decidable if and only if $\Th(\Gamma)$ and $\Th(R_{(n_0)})$ are decidable. \end{proof}